 In A Survey of Automatic Generation of Source Code Comments: Algorithms and Techniques it is stated early in the article that no matter the method used; a large issue is the lack of a unified data set to be used as a standard for testing.
 The paper is broken into six different sections.
 The first section is an introduction explaining how automatic commenting methods are a relatively new concept, and there is still much room for improvement.
 The second section breaks the basic concept of how an automatic system mines for information within the source code, the code is then put into natural language and finally it’s evaluated for how effective the summary is in explaining the key points.
 The research the authors have compiled as a basis shows a new trend of deep neural network-based method emerging.
 The third section explains the three main algorithms used for automatic comments generate: information retrieval (IR), deep neural networks, and other comment generation.
 IR uses target code against other source code and determines the relevant words to be returned to create the comments.
 The issue with IR is that data set need to be of high-quality data to find matching comments to use code clone detection to generate the comments.
 IR uses techniques such as VSM and LSI to retrieve information, however a drawback is these techniques don’t use the source code documents.
 Deep neural networks are broken into three kinds of networks: Convolutional Neural Network, Recurrent Neural Network (RNN) and Recursive Neural Network (RvNN).
 These networks use encoder-decoder structures to retrieve information and predict comments and is supplemented attention mechanism to improve accuracy of the comments.
 The third algorithm, other comment generation, uses previously established models and uses stereotype identification to create the comments.
 The fourth section begins by explaining the four main metrics used for automatic evaluation: BLEU, METEOR, ROUGEm and CIDEr.
 These automatic evaluation metrics are useful but have disadvantages to effectively review the comments generated.
 Next the authors discuss the high accuracy rate of human evaluation judging effectiveness of automated comments, however it’s slower and most costly than the automatic metrics.
-Section five discusses the authors’ thoughts on the future direction of source code commenting methods such as synergy of deep neural network and other models, and the unification of test datasets.[4]
-This concept of automatic generation of comments by way of machine learning and analysis of source code is a concept which could be reverse engineered in the future to develop yet another method for detecting of commented out code.
+Section five discusses the authors’ thoughts on the future direction of source code commenting methods such as synergy of deep neural network and other models, and the unification of test datasets.[Song et al. 2019] This concept of automatic generation of comments by way of machine learning and analysis of source code is a concept which could be reverse engineered in the future to develop yet another method for detecting of commented out code.